By Ananya N Jan. 15, 2019

 The upside of being an adult, though, is that you can speak for yourself and ask for help.
 I did too.
 When it happened to me, I reached out and asked for help.
 It was my mother who saved me.

-When does corporal punishment go from an act of disciplining to a gross violation of a child’s rights?
+When does corporal punishment go from an act of disciplining to a gross violation of someone’s rights?
 The answer is when fear is being perpetuated, not love.
-The crying girl video brought back hurtful memories of my domestic violence episodes as an adult.
-The frustration of the mother upon not getting a desired answer reminded me of a tone I’ve taken years to forget.